September 19, 2014 (Updated September 2, 2015)

 PURPOSE: Being passionately driven by a compelling vision and mission.

-PEOPLE FIRST: Engaging a workforce of talented associates who excel as a team and are motivated by the mission and the culture, as well as the total compensation, in the belief that by taking care of them, they will then take care of the customers, suppliers, partners, communities and their families.
+PEOPLE FIRST: Engaging a workforce of talented associates who excel as a team and are motivated by the purpose and the culture, as well as the total compensation, in the belief that by taking care of them, they will then take care of the customers, suppliers, partners, communities and their families.

 PROFIT: Not mistaking profit as the purpose of a business; but recognizing it is essential to survival and independence, and the most accurate measure of customer value delivered.